For Students who have been awarded Work-Study on their Financial Aid Award Offer

 A Federal Work-Study award on your Financial Aid Award Offer is an offer to get a part-time job through the Work-Study program.
 Work-Study is different from other types of financial aid because you do not receive Work-Study monies until you locate a job and begin working.
 A Work-Study award is not a guarantee of a job nor a guarantee that you will earn all of your award amount.
 You must apply and interview for Work-Study jobs; the amount you earn is dependent upon the job you obtain.
 Most students who want to find employment are able to do so.
 One main advantage of Work-Study employment is that when you apply for future financial aid, your Work-Study earnings are not included as a financial resource.
-To be eligible to apply for Work-Study jobs, you must be enrolled in full-time units and you must have accepted your Work-Study on your Financial Aid Award Offer.
+To be eligible to apply for Work Study jobs, you must be enrolled in 6 units if you are an undergraduate and 4 units if you are a graduate student.

 2. How do I get a Work-Study job?

 Most Work-Study jobs are located on campus and offer convenient hours and locations.
-Some Work-Study jobs are located off-campus at selected non-profit organizations with whom SFSU has an established Work-Study contract.
 Available Work-Study jobs are listed on the Student Involvement and career center web site below.